 In many production or R&D settings, x-rays can be used to characterize materials and samples.
 The x-ray wavelength range (from 0.01 to 10nm) make them exceptionally suitable to analyze structures and elements at the atomic level.
 There are a few main techniques how X-rays can be used to help characterize your sample:

 X-ray diffraction (XRD) and x-ray scattering can be used, for example, to analyze a samples’ crystal structure (X-ray crystallography) or to identify and quantify crystalline phases in a sample (X-ray powder diffraction / XRPD).
-XRD equipment can also be extended with tools and accessories to visualize the internal structure an object, or use x-ray scattering to determine nanoparticle size distributions.
+X-Ray diffractometers can also be extended with tools and accessories to visualize the internal structure an object, or use x-ray scattering to determine nanoparticle size distributions.

 X-ray fluorescence (XRF) is a widely used non-destructive and fast technique to determine the elemental composition of a material requiring only minimal sample preparation.
 XRF analyzers can be used for various applications, ranging from screening of incoming goods for toxic elements to precise analysis in high-throughput, production-critical environments.
 Malvern Panalytical has a range of XRF analyzers to meet your challenges